noahhorlacher/stackalog/README.md

 ## Roadmap

 - Basic CRUD with Nitro ✅
-- Update routes for logs, stacks & users
+- Update routes for logs, stacks & users ✅
 - Password generation
 - Add logs to stacks with search
+- Auth with Nitro
+- Preferences functionality
 - User, category & subcategory suggestions with combobox
-- Auth with Nitro
 - Add filters to search
 - Generate PDF report (from stack or log search)
 - Export CSV & XLSX